What's The Cleanest Way To Dry Your Hands After Washing Them?

 Once your hands have been washed, there is a proper way to dry them.

-According to the World Health Organization, hands should be dried thoroughly with either a paper towel or a warm air dryer.
+According to the World Health Organization, hands should be dried thoroughly with either a paper towel or a warm air dryer4.
 But there are studies that suggest hand dryers actually blow germs around, which is why they may be best avoided, especially in settings like hospitals and clinics.

 If they're your only option, it's better than nothing to get your hands dry.
 However, disposable paper towels would seem to be the best bet.
 (Cloth towels can hold on to germs.)

 As we ride out coronavirus, we all want to do our best to stay healthy and germ-free.
 Washing and drying your hands is an easy way to help yourself out (and those around you).
 Here's more info on hand sanitizer, how to keep your hands germ-free, and three ways to support your immune system.
 And don't forget to give your hands a little extra moisture TLC with these hand creams from all that scrubbing.